Uniform Interpolation Constrained Geodesic Learning on Data Manifold: Conclusion

 \section{Conclusion}

-We propose a framework to explore the geometric structure of the data manifold.
-We apply an autoencoder to generate points on the desired manifold and propose a constant speed loss and a minimizing geodesic loss to generate geodesic on the underlying manifold given two endpoints.
+We explore the geometric structure of the data manifold by proposing a uniform interpolation constrained geodesic learning algorithm.
+We add prior geometric information to regularize our autoencoder to generate interpolants within the data manifold.
+We also propose a constant-speed loss and a minimizing geodesic loss to generate geodesic on the underlying manifold given two endpoints.
 Different from existing methods in which geodesic is defined as the shortest path on the graph connecting data points, our model defines geodesic consistent with the definition of a geodesic in Riemannian geometry.
-For application, we apply our model to image translation to fulfill a uniform interpolation along the minimizing geodesics.
+Experiments demonstrate our model can fulfill a uniform interpolation along the minimizing geodesics both on 3-D curved manifolds and high-dimensional image space.